sf-wdi-gaia/rspec-rails-testing/readme.md

 <!-- specific/measurable goal for students to achieve -->
 *After this workshop, developers will be able to:*

+- Identify various parts of Rails apps that we might want to test.
 - Explain the difference between unit and integration tests.
-- Identify various parts of Rails apps that we might want to test.
-- Test model methods using rspec-rails and shoulda-matchers.
+- Write unit tests for model methods using rspec-rails and shoulda-matchers.
-- Test controller actions using rspec-rails.
+- Write unit tests for controller actions using rspec-rails.

 ### Where should we be now?
 <!-- call out the skills that are prerequisites -->